 Diet and Feeding Requirements

-Arowana fish are omnivores but predatory fish.
-Small fish and insects are their main source of food in the wild.
+Arowanas are omnivores but predatory fish.
+Small aquatic creatures and insects are their main source of food in the wild.
 They often hunt near the surface of the water and catch any small creatures they can fit in their mouth.